01fade/IP_Spring15/README.md

 # IP_Spring15
-Class repo for example code for Interactive Prototyping Spring 2015, MFADT
+Repository for Interactive Prototyping Spring 2015, MFADT

 **This is my readme file**